adus/portal-documentation/_documents/seginventory.md

 ---
 title: "Segment Inventory"
 ---
 The _/traveltime/api/seginventory_ end point returns segment data for each segment in the network.

-By default, the data will be returned by this endpoint will be in JSON format.
+This endpoint returns data in JSON format by default.

 ## Parameters
 Detector Metadata takes the following Parameters